PRP Treatment for Hair loss

 Occlusive dressing is then applied on the scalp and photodynamic treatment on the injected area is carried out to further enhance the effects of PRP.
 Mild discomfort is expected during the treatment.
 You can return to your normal activity almost immediately, but your scalp needs protection from the sun and excessive irritation.

 There are many benefits of using PRP treatment to promote healing for hair growth.
-Highly concentrated growth factors in the form of platelets have been shown to generate new hair growth, thicken thinned out hair, and make hair transplants grow thicker and healthier.
+Highly concentrated growth factors in the platelets have been shown to generate new hair growth, thicken thinned out hair, and make hair transplants grow thicker and healthier.

 However, not everyone is an ideal candidate to undergo this procedure.
 Patients who have an active infection in the scalp, history of a viral infection like shingles, diabetes, any clotting disorder, or patients who are on blood-thinning medications like aspirin and immunosuppressive drugs like cyclosporine are not candidates for this procedure.